-Aaron Frumin dropped out of college, and responded to Hurricane Katrina with the Red Cross.
+Aaron Frumin dropped out of college and responded to Hurricane Katrina with the Red Cross.
 Later that year, Aaron learned grit when he took his first job in construction as the least skilled worker at a day labor company.
-Later, Aaron spent years leading volunteers, AmeriCorps and partner families rebuilding New Orleans with Habitat for Humanity.
+Later, Aaron spent years leading volunteers, AmeriCorps, and partner families, rebuilding New Orleans with Habitat for Humanity.
 When he returned to college at Tulane University, it was on his own terms with a renewed sense of purpose.
 As a Teach for America member, Aaron worked to bridge the gap between his students’ experience and his own.
-He’s most proud of the fact that he has not paid for a haircut in nearly 10-years.
+He’s most proud of the fact that he has not paid for a haircut in nearly 10 years.

 Destinee' Marshall was born and raised in New Orleans.
 Displaced by Katrina, she and her mother moved to Clayton County, Georgia where they stayed for 5 years before happily moving back to the place they call home.
-Upon returning to New Orleans, Destinee' attended several middle schools before attending Benjamin Franklin High School and finally New Orleans Charter Science and Math, where she was introduced to unCommon Construction.
-After completing two semesters as an apprentice and graduating high school, Destinee’ chose not to continue on to college and joined uCC’s staff to continue building our community on and off the job site.
-In her spare time she’s an artist: drawing, making music and writing and performing spoken word poetry.
+Upon returning to New Orleans, Destinee' went to several middle schools before attending Benjamin Franklin High School and finally New Orleans Charter Science and Math, where she was introduced to unCommon Construction.
+After completing two semesters as an Apprentice and graduating high school, Destinee’ chose not to continue on to college and joined uCC’s staff to continue building our community on and off the job site.
+In her spare time she’s an artist: drawing, making music, and writing and performing spoken word poetry.

 Stephen Barkan grew up in Austin, Texas, and attended Tulane University where he studied music composition and social innovation and entrepreneurship.
 Following graduation, he joined unCommon Construction through the AmeriCorps VISTA program, and is excited to be a part of the team.
 When he hasn’t been busy with school or work, Stephen has enjoyed composing music, traveling, and volunteering on farms.